call +44 (0)1273 622272

 Often people let you know if they are having a bad day, say something supportive or cheering.

 What do people want to read about?
-Look back over your tweets and make a note of the ones that got attention. to do this go to Topsy and type in your twitter name to find your most re-tweeted tweets.
-Alternatively type in another user name and learn from their successes.
+Look back over your tweets and make a note of the ones that got attention.
+To do this go to Topsy and type in your twitter name to find your most re-tweeted tweets.
+Alternatively type in another username and learn from their successes.

 Re-tweet the best jokes and write your own but be careful, it has to be funny!